-1. GEBER Fetal Doppler Baby Heart Monitor
+1. GEBER Fetal Doppler Baby Heartbeat Monitor

-Why buy and use a fetal doppler?
+Why buy and use a fetal Doppler?

 Being pregnant is an exciting time.

-Although it is not a medically necessary piece of equipment during your pregnancy, a fetal doppler serves as the first connection between you and your baby.
+Although it is not a medically necessary piece of equipment during your pregnancy, a fetal Doppler serves as the first connection between you and your baby.

-Best Fetal Doppler Reviews
+Best At-Home Fetal Dopplers Reviews

 - Womb Heartbeat Baby Monitor